mirror/chromium/docs/memory/tools.md

 If that seems like a lot of tools and complexity, it is [but there's a reason](#no-one-true-metric).

 ## <a name="diff-heap-profiler"></a> `diff_heap_profiler.py`
-### Instructions
-  1. Ensure browser was started with OOPHP enabled and that the right processes are being profiled.
-TODO(awong): link instructions.
-  2. Visit chrome://memory-internals and click "Save Dump" for a baseline.
-  3. Do work that triggers events/behaviors to measure.
-  2. Visit chrome://memory-internals and click "Save Dump" for a the next sample.
-  4. Symbolize both dump files by running [`symbolize_trace.py`](../../third_party/catapult/experimental/tracing/bin/symbolize_trace.py)
-  4. Run resulting traces through [`diff_heap_profiler.py`](../../third_party/catapult/experimental/tracing/bin/diff_heap_profiler.py) to show a list of new allocations.

 ### What this is good for
 Examining allocations that occur within one point in time.
 This is often useful